-Those killed so far were all hiking or biking outdoors, but heat waves can kill close to home, too.
-In 2003, during a major European heat wave, 14,802 people died of hyperthermia in France alone.
+In Spain and Portugal, the broiling temperatures of the last two weeks have contributed to 1,169 deaths, according to ABC News.
+The fatalities harken back to the devastating 2003 European heat wave, in which 14,802 people died of hyperthermia in France alone.
 Most were elderly people living alone in apartment buildings without air conditioning, according to Richard Keller, a University of Wisconsin-Madison professor of medical history and bioethics and author of "Fatal Isolation: The Devastating Paris Heat Wave of 2003" (University of Chicago Press, 2015).

-The deaths so far in Arizona aren't typical heat deaths, Keller told Live Science.
+These kinds of tragedies aren't typical heat deaths, however, Keller told Live Science.
 Rather, they're "like shots across the bow telling you that something is coming," he said.
 Outdoorsy types and outdoor workers like roofers might suffer first, but it's the elderly and the mentally ill who make up the majority of deaths.

 The medical term for excessive body heat is hyperthermia.
 The first phase is heat exhaustion, a condition marked by heavy sweat, nausea, vomiting and even fainting.
 The pulse races, and the skin goes clammy.
 Muscle cramping can be an early sign of heat exhaustion, according to the Centers for Disease Control and Prevention (CDC).